-It is very similar to Class S 550 which is raced in Europe.
+It is very similar to 550cc Supersports Class which is raced in Australia, and the S550 or Formula ADAC class raced in Europe.

 Several hull types and motors are approved for Sport C, but the typical rig is a 12-foot long tunnel boat powered by a 40hp Nissan or Tohatsu.
 Top competitors in Sport C race at speeds of 58-59 mph.